ISA Certified Arborist serving Belmont and surrounding communities. Professional tree care backed by $3M insurance and 15+ years in the field.

 ISA Certified Arborist on staff (MI-4776A).
 Fully insured.
 No deposit required.
 Free estimates.

-The commercial and residential neighborhoods along the US-131 corridor deal with road salt stress on boulevard trees, compacted soils from development, and mature silver maples that have outgrown their planting sites.
+The commercial and residential neighborhoods along the US-131 corridor deal with road salt stress on boulevard trees, compacted soils from development, and mature silver Maples that have outgrown their planting sites.
 Many older properties here have large trees close to structures that need careful removal or regular pruning to stay safe.

 Properties west of Belmont toward the Grand River sit on bluffs and wooded ravines with significant elevation changes.
 Trees on these slopes serve a critical erosion-control function, but dead or declining trees on a ravine edge are a falling hazard.
 Removing trees from steep terrain requires specialized rigging, and our crew has extensive experience working on these sites.

 Belmont's growth has pushed newer developments east toward Cannonsburg and north along the US-131 corridor.
 These subdivisions were often carved from wooded parcels, leaving mature trees close to new construction.
-Common needs include selective thinning, removal of trees damaged during the building process, and lot clearing for additions or outbuildings.
+Common needs include selective pruning, removal of trees damaged during the building process, and lot clearing for additions or outbuildings.

 The older residential streets in central Belmont feature mature oaks, maples, and ash trees planted 40 to 60 years ago.
 Many of these trees have co-dominant stems, deadwood accumulation, and canopy conflicts with utility lines.
 Regular pruning keeps them healthy and safe; neglected trees in this area often become emergency calls during winter ice events.